microsoft/net-offloads/udp-rsc-offload.md

 - TC/ECN, FlowLabel, and HopLimit must match, and NextHeader must be UDP (IPv6).
 - The total length of the Single Coalesced Unit (SCU) is allowed to exceed IP max length.
 - When the SCU length is larger than the max IP length:
-  - set NB->DataLength to the coalesced size (up to 0xFFFFFFFF)
+  - Set NB->DataLength to the coalesced size (up to 0xFFFFFFFF).
-  - set IP total length field to 0
+  - Set IP total length field to 0.
-  - set UDP length field to 0
+  - Set UDP length field to 0 when UDP length is greater than max UDP length.
+  - Set UDP checksum field to 0.

 The coalesced IP length field and the UDP length field must reflect the new coalesced length.
 The coalesced IPv4 checksum field must include the new length.
 The coalesced UDP checksum field is ignored and does not need to be calculated (since it was already validated individually).